KiranKumarAlugonda/mean-seed/README.md

 ## TODO
 - Use Yeoman (once it comes out of 1.0 Beta)
-- modularize the non-modularized files so the configurations (all the custom code) can edited separately from the functions and generic code.
+- modularize the non-modularized files so the configurations (all the custom code) can be edited separately from the functions and generic code.
 - make a Mongoose fork for people who want to use Mongoose instead of mongo-db-native as the node-mongo interface?
 - make a SASS/SCSS fork for people who prefer SASS/Compass over LESS for CSS pre-processing?